aws-samples/amazon-fsx-ebs-snapshot-mgmt-sample/README.md

 * One or more EC2 instances with additional EBS volumes attached.
 The EC2 instances need to have the tag below.
 This tag is used to locate the EC2 instances that should have snapshots created of their EBS volumes
   - Tag Key: 'ResourceType'
   - Tag Value: 'SnapshotMgmtTarget'
+* EC2 instance profile attached to your EC2 instances with the required permission to allow management via Aws Systems Manager and the ability to execute SSM commands and documents, create EBS snapshots and tags.
+A sample [Cloudformation template](cloudformation/iam/ec2-profile-and-role.yaml) that will create an IAM role and EC2 instance profile with the required permissions can be found at:
+  - 'cloudformation/iam/ec2-profile-and-role.yaml'
 * One or more Windows FSx file systems.
 The file systems need to have the tag below.
 This tag is used to locate the file systems that should have backups created by this solution.
   - Tag Key: 'ResourceType'
   - Tag Value: 'SnapshotMgmtTarget'